 If you travel a lot, you probably know that the vast range of public transport tickets available in almost every big city is enough to cause a throbbing headache.
-Will a monthly card pay off, or maybe you should just opt for the single fare tickets instead?
-This ticket optimizer spares you the tedious calculations, making the choice of the optimal (that is, the cheapest) option a breeze!
+Will a monthly card pay off, or should you just opt for the single-fare tickets instead?
+This ticket optimizer spares you the tedious calculations, making choosing the optimal (that is, the cheapest) option a breeze!

 Traveling with a car?
-Take a look at our gas calculator!
+Then, take a look at our gas calculator!

-Once you know how you'd like to use the public transport, fill out the following fields:
+Once you know how you'd like to use public transport, fill out the following fields:

 Trips per day.
 Simply, it's the number of trips with public transportation that you'll make every day of your stay.

 Duration of your stay.
-The choice of the optimal option depends on whether you're staying only for three days, or maybe for as long as three weeks.
+The optimal option depends on whether you stay only for three days or maybe as long as three weeks.